Xilinx/Embedded-Design-Tutorials/docs/SPA-UG/docs/5-evaluating-software-performance.md

 ## Visualizing Performance Improvements

-As shown in [Figure 16: Run-Time Results of Software in BEEBS Benchmark Suite](#figure-16-run-time-results-of-software-in-beebs-benchmark-suite) the longest run- times are clearly the matrix multiplications,especially for the largest array size.
+As shown in the previous figure, the longest run- times are clearly the matrix multiplications,especially for the largest array size.
 What if these run- times need to be improved?
 How would the performance analysis features in the Vitis IDE help measure and visualize any code optimizations or improvements?

 The sample code below shows two different C/C++ implementations for floating-point matrix multiplication.
 The original and traditional implementation is the `Multiply_Old()` function, whereas a newer implementation is contained in `Multiply_New()`.
 While the newer implementation appears to be more complicated, it takes advantage of the 32 byte cache lines.
 See [What Every Programmer Should Know About Memory](http://www.cs.bgu.ac.il/%7Eos142/wiki.files/drepper-2007.pdf) by Ulrich Drepper.
 The original and modified C/C++ software for floating-point matrix multiplication is as follows: